CBIIT/NCI-DOE-Collab-Pilot3-SYNDATA/README.md

 ## Description
 Suite of statistical/machine learning models to generate discrete/categorical synthetic data.
 Generate synthetic clinical data.
 It useful for data science researchers/statisticians that need the data to train their models but cannot have access to real data due to HIPPA constraints.

+SYNDATA software includes a suite of statistical/machine learning models to generate discrete/categorical synthetic data.
+To train each model, the user must provide the input data from which the model parameters will be infered.
+Once the models are trained, they can be used to generate entirely synthetic data.
+Finally, in addition to the actual models, SYNDATA includes code to process data, evaluate results (based on cross validation), and create a PDF report.

+For more details of the methods implemented and the metrics used to evaluate synthetic data generation models, we refer to our paper: Generation and evaluation of synthetic patient data.

 ## User Community
 Data scientists and statisticians interested in generating more examples of unstructured text with a specific label from a given corpus for training machine learning or deep learning models on clinical text.